 The size of the aquarium

 One of the first things that most people consider is the size of the aquarium and rightly so.
-You would want to pick a model that fits into your living room or any other room where you intend to place the aquarium.
+You’d want to pick a model that fits into your living room or any other room where you intend to place the aquarium.
 The size of the aquarium that you pick will also depend on the number of fish that you can successfully house.
 As a rule of thumb, the bigger the aquarium, the better it is for the fish because it cycles faster and will dilute the toxins released into the water giving you more time to clean it.
-The tradeoff is that the bigger it is, the heavier it will be.
+The tradeoff is that the bigger it is the heavier it will be.
 It is estimated that one gallon of water will equate to 10 pounds.
 So, if you have a 10-gallon aquarium, that’s 100 pounds.
 A 30 gallon aquarium will be 300 pounds and you will most likely need to install it near a weight bearing wall.
 All the more reason for you to be choosy about what you buy and where you install it!

 My purpose of bringing home an aquarium was to help relieve stress-induced hypertension for my partner.
-So, I installed it in a place where we spend a lot of our time, the study room.
-This was one of the best decisions that I made because along with being in constant view, the study room is also one of the biggest rooms in our home which gives us ample space for maintenance.
+So, I installed it in a place where we spend a lot of our time, the study.
+This was one of the best decisions that I made because along with being in constant view, the study is also one of the biggest rooms in the home which gives us ample space for maintenance.
 Even if you are planning to buy an aquarium purely for the aesthetics, always install it in a room that you will be spending a lot of your time in.
 Also, ensure that there’s ample space around the aquarium.
 This brings me to the next most important factor.

 The space around it